-During the first year students will be required to take a Special Topics course in Vision Science (V768), and either Geometric and Visual Optics 1 (V 521) or Systems Approach to Biomedical Science (V 542).
-During the second semester students will Take Vision Science 1 (V 560) and either V 523 or V 543 as well as a special seminar (V 768).
-Students believing they have met these requirements may apply to the Associate Dean for Graduate Programs with an alternative program
+During the first year, students will be required to take a two course sequence, either Geometric and Visual Optics (V521) or Systems Approach to Biomedical Science (V542).
+During the second semester, students will take Vision Science 1 (V560) and either V523 or V543 as well as a special topic seminar (V768) or a course fulfilling part of their minor requirements.
+Students believing they have met these requirements may apply to the Associate Dean for Graduate Programs with an alternative program.